kjgleason/CCmed/README.md

 # CCmed: cross-condition mediation analysis

-The goal of `CCmed` is to provide computationally efficient tools to conduct cross-condition mediation analysis to identify trans-associations mediated by cis-associations (e.g. cross-tissue trans-gene associations mediated by cis-gene expression levels).
+The goal of `CCmed` is to provide computationally efficient tools to conduct cross-condition mediation analysis. `CCmed` identifies trans-associations mediated by cis-associations (e.g. trans-associations of eQTLs mediated by effects on cis-gene expression levels).
 `CCmed` can be used to conduct cross-condition mediation analyses at the gene-level or to identify trans-associations of complex trait GWAS variants/SNPs.

-## Setup: dependencies
+## Setup: dependencies not on CRAN

 Note that in order to use `CCmed`, the `Primo` package must also be installed.
-Please follow the following steps to install `Primo`:
+Please follow the following steps to install `Primo`, if not already installed:

-Please note that the `Primo` package uses functions from the `limma` package, which is downloadable from [Bioconductor](https://www.bioconductor.org), and the `lcmix` package, which is downloadable from [R-Forge](https://r-forge.r-project.org).
+`Primo` package uses functions from the `limma` package, which is downloadable from [Bioconductor](https://www.bioconductor.org), and the `lcmix` package, which is downloadable from [R-Forge](https://r-forge.r-project.org).
 If you have not yet installed the `limma` or `lcmix` packages, please run the following commands prior to installing `Primo`:

   ```R
   source("https://bioconductor.org/biocLite.R")